ezEngine/docs/docs/scenes/object-references.md

 When you create a [custom component](../custom-code/cpp/custom-cpp-component.md) you may want to have an object reference property.
 The easiest way to achieve this, is to get inspiration from existing code, such as `ezLineToComponent`.

 Object references are a 'non-trivial' (complicated) feature.
-They need to be remapped within instances of [prefabs](../prefabs/prefabs-overview.md), they work differently in the editor and the runtime, and it is possible to use them as [exposed parameters (TODO)](exposed-parameters.md).
+They need to be remapped within instances of [prefabs](../prefabs/prefabs-overview.md), they work differently in the editor and the runtime, and it is possible to use them as [exposed parameters](exposed-parameters.md).
 Consequently, you have to stick to a certain pattern to make them work.

 Expose them as a string property and use custom functions as accessors.
 Also decorate them with `ezGameObjectReferenceAttribute`: